dsasser/d8-migrate-paragraphs-layout-builder/README.md

-# Docksal powered Drupal 8 With Composer Installation
+# Migrating Paragraphs to Layout Builder - An example site

 This is a sample Drupal 8 with Composer installation pre-configured for use with Docksal.
+The intent of this project is to showcase how to migrate paragraphs to Layout Builder.

+The migration process plugins are the heart of the process and they reside in web/modules/custom/d8_migrations/src/Plugin/migrate/process

 Features: